Lednerb/bilberry-hugo-theme/README.md

 Just head over to the demo page, disable javascript in your browser and check the results!

-### Videos
+### Video
 The following video hosting providers are supported: `YouTube`, `Vimeo`, and `Prezi`.
 Videos in the `MP4` format, either stored externally or within the site's `static` folder, are also supported.
-There are two options to display videos.
+There are two options to display video embeds.

 The first one is to use a post of the `video` type.
 Use the following command to create your video post:
 ```bash